Somerset Patriots

-The Somerset Patriots are an American Minor League Baseball team based in Bridgewater Township, New Jersey, that is the Double-A affiliate of the New York Yankees.
-They compete in the Eastern League, known as the Double-A Northeast in 2021, and were previously members of the independent Atlantic League of Professional Baseball from 1998 to 2020.
+The Somerset Patriots are an American professional Minor League Baseball (MiLB) team based in Bridgewater, New Jersey.
+They are the Double-A affiliate of the New York Yankees.
+They compete in the Eastern League (EL), known as the Double-A Northeast in 2021, and were previously members of the independent Atlantic League of Professional Baseball (ALPB) from 1998 to 2020.
 The Patriots have played their home games at TD Bank Ballpark since 1999.

-The Patriots were the winningest franchise of the Atlantic League, capturing six championship series titles in 2001, 2003, 2005, 2008, 2009, and 2015.
-Their most recent playoff appearance was in 2018 when they lost in the semifinals against the Long Island Ducks.
+From 1998 to 2020, the Patriots were the most successful franchise in the Atlantic League.
+During their twenty-two seasons, they compiled 1,580 regular seasons wins, 47 playoff wins, captured thirteen division titles and six league championship titles in 2001, 2003, 2005, 2008, 2009, and 2015, all league records.
+Their most recent Atlantic League playoff appearance was in 2018 when they lost in the semifinals against the Long Island Ducks.

+Their success continued with the move to the Eastern League in 2021 winning back-to-back division titles in 2021 and 2022 and the 2022 Eastern League Championship.They won the first-half season division title in 2023 and won the 2024 second-half season division title and the division outright en route to the 2024 Eastern League Championship Series.

 The "Patriots" name refers to the Middlebrook encampment where the first official flag of the United States was unfurled, after a law to adopt a national flag had been passed by Congress on June 14, 1777.
 By special order of Congress, a 13-star flag is flown 24 hours a day at the Washington Camp Ground, part of the former Middlebrook encampment, in Bridgewater Township.